Nonlocal corrections to dynamical mean-field theory from the two-particle self-consistent method: Results

 \subsection{Magnetic correlation length}

-The magnetic correlation length obtained from a fit of the spin susceptibility at half-filling Eq. \eqref{eq:fit_lorentzienne_xisp} is shown on \figref{fig:comp_xisp_beta}.
+The magnetic correlation length obtained from a fit, Eq.~\ref{eq:fit_lorentzienne_xisp}, of the spin susceptibility at half filling is shown in \figref{fig:comp_xisp_beta}.
 For the TPSC+DMFT results, both paramagnetic and antiferromagnetic DMFT were tested.
 While the TPSC correlation length starts to deviate from the Monte-Carlo result at the relatively high temperature of $T=\flatfrac{1}{5}$, the values obtained by both TPSC+DMFT methods closely match the exact results above $T\approx\flatfrac{1}{12}$.
 The double occupancy from paramagnetic DMFT gives a better magnetic correlation length than the AFM-DMFT double occupancy, tracking the DiagMC value qualitatively to the lowest temperature available.

 The magnetic correlation length extracted directly from DMFT (calculated in \cite{Schafer_2021}) is also shown on that figure.
 It is closer to the exact result than TPSC, but farther than both TPSC+DMFT methods.
 It therefore seems that the combination of both local effects from the DMFT double occupancy and non-local effects from TPSC gives the best representation of the physics in that case.